-Government Makes an Example in Export Control Violation Case: The U.S. Department of State concluded an administrative settlement with Esterline Technologies Corporation of Bellevue, Washington, to resolve alleged violations of the Arms Export Controls Act (AECA) (22 USC 2778) and the International Trade Regulations (ITAR TASS ) (22 CFR Parts 120-130).
+Government Makes an Example of Export Control Violation Case: The U.S. Department of State concluded an administrative settlement with Esterline Technologies Corporation of Bellevue, Washington, to resolve alleged violations of the Arms Export Controls Act (AECA) (22 USC 2778) and the International Trade Regulations (ITAR TASS ) (22 CFR Parts 120-130).
 Esterline agreed to enter into a consent agreement with the Department under ITAR Section 128.11.

 DTCC determined that Esterline demonstrated inadequate corporate oversight and failed to establish an adequate AECA and ITAR Compliance Program in its defense trade activity.

 How to Get ITAR Certification & Approval?
 Stay ITAR Compliant – What Does ITAR Mean?
 Avoid Costly Mistakes in the Process

 The ITAR Process and how to get ITAR certified and approved: The ITAR compliance process requires that companies must be first registered with the State Department’s DDTC.
 Businesses must then certify that they are in compliance with ITAR regulations and export administration and export compliance requirements and certification laws.